everbrightw/cs521_debunking_filecoin/README.md

 - **Yuxing Li (yuxingl5)**
+Implemented the benchmark pipeline for IPFS chunking Explored and tested lotus commands in a virtual machine environment to better understand Filecoin's storage and retrieval workflows

 - **Yusen Wang (yusenw2)**
 Explored the IPFS (Kubo) source code to understand its internal chunking logic.